gatsbyjs/gatsby/docs/docs/deploying-to-digitalocean-droplet.md

 ### Clone your repository to the droplet

-The next step is to clone the repository containing your Gatsby app (Replace `<your-github-repo-site>` with your Github repository link)
+The next step is to clone the repository containing your Gatsby app (Replace `<your-github-repo-site>` with your GitHub repository link)

 ```bash
 git clone <your-github-repo-site>